Chart Color Schemes

 Educational outcomes in Hassall Grove - Plumpton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
-This includes 11.7% in primary, 9.8% in secondary, and 6.1% pursuing tertiary education.
-Eight schools operate within Hassall Grove - Plumpton, educating approximately 5,389 students, with typical Australian school conditions (ICSEA: 990) and balanced educational opportunities.
-The educational mix includes three primary, two secondary, and three K-12 schools.
-School capacity exceeds typical residential needs, with 24.9 places per 100 residents compared to the regional average of 18.0, indicating that the area serves as an educational center for the broader region.
+Hassall Grove - Plumpton has a robust network of 8 schools educating approximately 5,389 students, with typical Australian school conditions (ICSEA: 990) and balanced educational opportunities.
+The area has 3 primary, 2 secondary, and 3 K-12 schools, with school capacity exceeding residential needs at 24.9 places per 100 residents compared to the regional average of 18.0, indicating it serves as an educational center for the broader region.

 Frequently Asked Questions - Education